vmware-archive/debian-release/README.md

 --------------------------------------------------------------------------------
 ### Debian Packaging in PPA

-Follow these steps to create a debian package in Launchpad PPA.
+Follow these steps to create a debian package in Launchpad Personal Packaging Archive (PPA).
-Greenplum database only support 64 bit architectures.
-Hence, we can only see amd64 builds in PPA.
+(Note: the Greenplum database only support 64 bit architectures in the PPA builds.)

 #### Create a Release in `changelog`